dievus/lnkbomb/README.md

   <img src="https://github.com/dievus/lnkbomb/blob/dev/images/example2.png" />
 </p>

-## Executable Usage
-Download Lnkbomb from the releases link on the right side of the page.
-All flags are the same as the Python version, with the exception of using lnkbomb.exe rather than python3 lnkbomb.py.

 ### Notes
 Please keep in mind that this tool is meant for ethical hacking and penetration testing purposes only.
 I do not condone any behavior that would include testing targets that you do not currently have permission to test against.